What are food sensitivities?

 Food sensitivities can cause many different skin reactions such as eczema, hives, psoriasis, rosacea, itchiness, burning, and redness.
 When the gut is exposed to chronic inflammation, these reactions are more likely to occur.
 Food sensitivities can contribute to leaky gut.
 Leaky gut, or gut permeability, allows gut bacteria, yeast, and undigested food particles to enter the bloodstream.
 One common complaint with Leaky gut, are skin issues.

-Chronic headaches can be brought about by inflammation from food sensitivities.
+Inflammation from food sensitivities contribute to chronic headaches.
 There are many cases of individuals who take Advil or Tylenol around the clock, hoping for relief from the headaches.
-Not all headaches are caused by food sensitivities, but if you are constantly consuming a problem-food, headaches are one of the most painful and common symptoms.
+Food sensitivities don’t cause all headaches, but if you are constantly consuming a problem-food, headaches are one of the most painful and common symptoms.
 For some chronic headache sufferers, simply avoiding the problem-food can reduce headaches.
+Another healthy pain reliever and headache reducer alternative is Magnesium.

 Low immune system